Langchain vs Langgraph: 2026 Guide

 LangChain Workflow

-LangChain is a pipeline which is carried out in steps:
+LangChain is a pipeline that is carried out in steps:

 This suits well with predictable and linear tasks.